code-pushup/github-action/README.md

 - 💬 When a PR is opened/updated, compares reports for source and target branches, and creates/updates a PR comment which summarizes the impact of the changes.
+  - ⚠️ Also annotates changed files with new issues encountered by Code PushUp.

 ## Workflow example